percolatestudio/percolatestudio.com/README.md

 ### License & Copywrite

-The code in this project is copyright Percolate Studio Ltd, and licensed under the MIT license (see attached license file LICENSE.txt).
-All images and textual content is copyright Percolate Studio Ltd or the respective copyright holder and IS NOT available to be re-used.
+The code in this project is copyright Percolate Studio Ltd., and licensed under the MIT license (see attached license file LICENSE.txt).
+All images and textual content are copyright Percolate Studio Ltd. or the respective copyright holder and ARE NOT available to be re-used.

+Webfonts are copyright and subject to licensing agreements with their respective owners.
+They ARE NOT available for re-use.
+Please license them with their owners.